 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive and time-consuming and the outcome is unpredictable.
+In addition, some courts inside and outside the United States are less willing or unwilling to protect trade secrets.
 The disclosure of our trade secrets would impair our competitive position and may materially harm our business, financial condition and results of operations.
 Costly and time-consuming litigation could be necessary to enforce and determine the scope of our proprietary rights, and failure to maintain trade secret protection could adversely affect our competitive business position.
 In addition, if any of our trade secrets were to be lawfully obtained or independently developed by a competitor, we would have no right to prevent such third party, or those to whom they communicate such technology or information, from using that technology or information to compete with us.
-If any of our trade secrets were to be disclosed to or independently developed by a competitive position for our trade secrets or proprietary know-how, the value of this information may be greatly reduced and our business and competitive position could be harmed.
+If any of our trade secrets were to be disclosed to or independently developed by a competitor, or if we otherwise lose protection for our trade secrets or proprietary know-how, the value of this information may be greatly reduced and our business and competitive position could be harmed.
 Adequate remedies may not exist in the event of unauthorized use or disclosure of our proprietary information.